rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

   effects & particle systems;
 - Modding support.

-The game was build on top of a home grown game engine using: winit, glium, imgui-rs, [tinyecs], [awesomium-rs], imgui-rs, [ears].
+The game was built on top of a homegrown game engine using: winit, glium, imgui-rs, [tinyecs], [awesomium-rs], imgui-rs, [ears].

 [![A screenshot from the recording](shar-talk.jpeg)][shar-talk]